-Famous in the Boat Quay area for their traditional fare, Tong Fu Ju specialises in spicy seafood dishes from the Sichuan region.
+Famous in the Boat Quay area for their traditional fare, Tong Fu Ju Sichuan Restaurant 同福聚 specialises in spicy seafood dishes from the Sichuan region.

-Their house special is the charcoal grilled live fish with different fish options to choose from; Sea Bass, Patin, Garrupa or Besugo.
+Their house special is the Charcoal Grilled Live Fish (S$32.80 – S$36.80) with different fish options to choose from; Sea Bass, Patin, Garrupa or Besugo.
 Eight different flavours are also available for the broth.
-Obviously, we went with the Hot & Spicy Mala broth.
+Obviously, we went with the Hot & Spicy Mala Broth.

 To top it off, we added potatoes, vermicelli and seaweed ($2.90 each) as our sides.

-One of the first mala hotpot eateries in Singapore, Ri Ri Hong is so popular that it has two outlets situated at People’s Park Food Centre just to cater to the crowd.
+One of the first mala hotpot eateries in Singapore, Ri Ri Hong Mala Xiang Guo 日日红麻辣香锅 is so popular that it has two outlets situated at People’s Park Food Centre just to cater to the crowd.

 Not only is their hot pot reasonably priced, but they also charge based on the serving portions instead of the weight of the ingredients which most stalls usually do.
 Their vegetables, meat and seafood are $1, $2 and $3 respectively.

-Fried in a wok, the spiciness can be adjusted according to your tastebuds (mild, moderate, spicy or extra spicy).
-Tossed around in ingredients of your choosing and more than twenty herbs and spices, their mala is a must order for fans of this dish.
+Fried in a wok, the spiciness can be adjusted according to your tastebuds (Mild, Moderate, Spicy or Extra Spicy).
+Tossed around with ingredients of your choice and more than 20 herbs and spices, their mala is a must-order for fans of this dish.